 David is pursuing his PhD in the Pister group at UC Berkeley.
 He graduated from the University of Washington in 2007 and spent several years in government and academic research, including positions at Sandia National Laboratories, Livermore and McMurdo Station, Antarctica.
 His research interests include wireless sensor networks, data fusion, MEMS design, and robotics.
-He is currently supported by the National Defense Science and Engineering Graduate (NDSEG) fellowship.
+He is formerly a National Defense Science and Engineering Graduate (NDSEG) fellow.